 You can find both resources on the East Bay Hills Wildfire Hazard Reduction And Resource Management Plan and Environmental Impact Report.

 In compliance with the Plan and Environmental Impact Report, the District Fire Department creates an annual work plan of fuels treatment projects.
 The success of the projects depends largely on the collaborative work that is done with Park Stewardship, Park Operations, park supervisors, and other departments.

 In 2020, Park District staff began to notice signs of decline and leaf loss in trees across a broad swath of East Bay parklands, most notably in the East Bay hills and northern shoreline parks.
 The principal species affected are eucalyptus species, Monterey pine, acacia, and some native trees and shrubs to a lesser extent.
-It is unknown at this time how the problem is affecting the trees and whether is it causing simply dieback of leaves and branch tips or entire tree death.
+As of 2021, 1500 acres of sudden tree mortality has occurred on District lands.
 The likely cause is related to the several recent severe droughts with potential secondary cause of fungal infection and insect damage.